The ideals of Hendrix

 components: community service and vocational reflection.

-Rights Arkansas, and the Arkansas Public Policy Panel with research and
+the Arkansas Public Policy Panel with research and reporting citizens’

-reporting citizens’ perspectives on teacher recruitment and retention, reforms
+perspectives on teacher recruitment and retention, reforms to the state’s

-Rock-based multi-media news outlet that covers business, politics, and culture
+news outlet that covers business, politics, and culture across Arkansas.
+Since

-across Arkansas.
-Since 2010, Talk Business and Politics founder Roby Brock and
+2010, Talk Business and Politics founder Roby Brock and Hendrix politics

 content for the public.

-The Hendrix-in-Washington program is a partnership between Hendrix and the
+program is a partnership between Hendrix and the nonprofit Washington Center

-a week internship, a three-hour a week evening course organized by the
+a three-hour a week evening course organized by the Washington Center, and

-commitment to active learning and civil dialogue is furthered through weekly
+College’s commitment to active learning and civil dialogue is furthered through

-forums on controversial issues.
-Pericles at Hendrix also engages alumni with current
+weekly forums on controversial issues.
+Pericles at Hendrix also engages alumni

-program helps undergraduate students determine whether Peace Corps service is a
+program.
+The program helps undergraduate students determine whether Peace Corps

-suitable path for them and also prepares them for the Peace Corps application.
+service is a suitable path for them and also prepares them for the Peace Corps

 information on Civic Engagement at Hendrix, contact Dr. Jay Barth at email@example.com or Sarah